sathomas/jsDataV.is/src/text/ch7/02-graph.md

 ### Step 4: Draw the Graph's Nodes

-We're going to draw each node as a circle, and that's as simple as appending `<circle>` elements inside the `<svg>` stage.
+We’ll draw each node as a circle by appending `<circle>` elements inside the `<svg>` stage.
 Based on the previous step, you might think that would be as simple as executing `svg.append("circle")` for each element in the `nodes` array.

 ``` {.javascript .numberLines}
 nodes.forEach(function(node) {